svermeulen/Yazef/README.md

 1. Use [memory pools](#memory-pools) with an initial size.
 This should restrict all the costly instantiate operations to scene startup and allow you to avoid any performance spikes once the game starts.
 Or, if you want to be really thorough, you could use a fixed size, which would trigger exceptions when the pool size limit is reached.

-2. Use [reflection baking](#reflection-baking).
-This is often simply a matter of enabling it and forgetting it, and can eliminate as much as 45% of the time spent running zenject code during scene startup.

-3. Use Unity's Profiler.
+2. Use Unity's Profiler.
 When Unity's profiler is open, Zenject automatically adds profiling samples for all the common zenject interface operations including IInitializable.Initialize, ITickable.Tick, IDisposable.Dispose, etc.  in a similar way that unity does this automatically for all MonoBehaviour methods.
 So, if you implement ITickable then you should see Foo.Tick in the profiler where Foo is one of your classes.

 One common frustration people have when they start to profile their Zenject project is that it can be difficult to distinguish between time spent in Zenject versus time spent in their own code.
 And therefore it can be tempting to blame Zenject.
 This is especially the case when looking at the costs related to scene startup, since the SceneContext.Awake method appears to eat up a lot of the frame.
 SceneContext.Awake is where the install is triggered, and also where the entire object graph is constructed, so contains within it a combination of zenject code and also user code.